Last edited on Nov 13, 2023

 You may be charged the maximum amount permitted by applicable law if a banking institution: (i) dishonors a check or draft presented for payment; (ii) returns an electronic funds transfer for insufficient funds; (iii) reverses any credit or debit card charge; or (iv) prevents payment in any other manner.

 You must notify Mediacom of any billing dispute within thirty days of the date of the disputed bill.
 Your failure to do so will mean you waive (give up) your right to a refund or credit.
 If Mediacom determines that a credit is due, it will appear on the next monthly bill.
 Mediacom will not terminate Service until an investigation of the dispute is completed and you are informed of the findings.
-Unresolved disputes will be handled in accordance with the binding arbitration terms set forth in this Agreement, unless you opt out of arbitration.
+Unresolved disputes will be handled in accordance with the binding arbitration terms set forth in Section 17 of this Agreement.

 Termination for Payment Default:

 Subject to law,Mediacom may terminate Services if you fail to pay any charges when due.
 Upon termination by you or by Mediacom, you must pay all charges incurred through the date of termination or any later date specified in your Agreement.
 If we permit reconnection, you may be required to pay a reconnect fee in addition to all past due charges and satisfy any other requirements we may establish.

 Any prepayment for Service not received will first be applied to offset termination charges, fees or other amounts you may owe.